 Harvard Business School is arguably home to the world’s most prestigious and best-known MBA program.
 (After all, it invented the degree more than a century ago.)

-Harvard uses the famed case study method of classroom teaching and students all over the globe study cases written by Harvard faculty.
+Harvard uses the famed case method for classroom teaching and students all over the globe study cases written by Harvard faculty.

-The list of Harvard alumni includes some of the most powerful people on the planet: Jamie Dimon, CEO of JPMorgan Chase, Michael Bloomberg, billionaire former NYC mayor and Jeffrey Immelt, CEO of General Electric.
+The list of Harvard alumni includes some of the most influential people on the planet: Sheryl Sandberg, COO of Facebook, Michael Bloomberg, billionaire former NYC mayor, Sal Khan, Founder and CEO of Khan Academy, and John Foley, Founder and CEO of Peloton.
 (All told, 22 Harvard alums are running the world’s biggest corporations by market capitalization.)

-The Harvard MBA is consistently ranked #1 globally by the Financial Times and places highly in other leading international league tables.
+The Harvard MBA is consistently ranked among the best globally by the Financial Times and places highly in other leading international league tables.

 So how can you land a coveted spot on the course?
-We asked Chad Losee, managing director of MBA admissions and financial aid at Harvard Business School, just that.
+We asked Chad Losee (pictured), managing director of MBA admissions and financial aid at Harvard Business School, just that.

 He was part of Harvard’s MBA Class of 2013.
-During his second year, Chad worked in Dean Nitin Nohria’s office on the launch of HBX, Harvard’s online learning venture.
+During his second year, Chad worked in Dean Nitin Nohria’s office on the launch of HBX, now called HBS Online, Harvard’s online learning venture.
 After graduating, he worked at Bain & Company for two years.
 He joined Harvard’s admissions office in May 2016.

 Here’s what he told us:

-Q. HBS turned down 8,686 applicants for the Class of 2018.
+Q. The Harvard MBA has a low acceptance rate.
 What can candidates do to stand out from the crowd?

-What they have in common is a dedication to excellence, a history of leadership in past and current endeavours, analytical ability, a moral compass that points true north, and a penchant for contributing to the success of a community, which is what HBS is.
+Strong candidates come from all different backgrounds and industries.
+What they have in common is a habit of leadership in past and current endeavours, analytical appetite and curiosity, and a penchant for contributing to the success of a community.

 We want to get to know each applicant and to try to understand how s/he will contribute in our classrooms and in our community.